Social-Cognitive-Neuroscience-Lab/EEGMoralization/README.md

 # EEGMoralization

-This repository contains analysis code and anonymized data for the paper:
+This repository contains analysis code, the experimental stimuli and task, and anonymized data for the paper:
-Moral conviction and metacognitive ability drive neural computations during social decision-making
+Moral conviction and metacognitive ability drive neural computations during social decision-making.

-Fully anonymised data files are available from the corresponding author on reasonable request (decety@uchicago.edu).
-R Markdown notebooks for analyzing the inital survey, behavioral tasks, and EEG data are included in the repository:
+Anonymised raw data is available on [OpenNeuro](https://openneuro.org/datasets/ds004067) doi: 10.18112/openneuro.ds004067.v1.0.1.

+Anonymized preprocessed data, along with behavioral tasks and scripts for extract ERPs from preprocessed data for the exploratory analysis are hosted at [OSF (doi:10.17605/OSF.IO/8KPEF)](https://doi.org/10.17605/OSF.IO/8KPEF)

 ## License